-The public is increasingly looking for new ways to make their essential trips safely, quickly and responsibly.
-As a result, there has been an increase in the interest of adult scooters lately.
+The public is increasingly looking for new ways to make their essential trips in a quick and planet friendly way.
+As a result, there has been an increase in the interest of adult kick scooters lately.

-As adult scooters are a new concept to many, there are understandably a lot of questions about it when you first look into scooters, so we’ve looked into Google’s top 10 questions in regards to ‘Adult Scooters’.
+As adult kick-scooters are a new concept to many, there are understandably a lot of questions about it when you first look into scooters, so we’ve looked into Google’s top 10 questions in regards to ‘Adult Kick Scooters’.

 We hope to quickly and simply answer some of the questions on everyone’s lips when they're looking into this fantastic way to travel.

 So, what are the top 10 questions we’ll be answering? –

 - What is the best scooter for adults?

 - What are the different types of scooters?

 - Is there a weight limit for scooters?

 - What are the benefits of riding a scooter?